Doreen Nyanjura: Background and education

 Doreen Nyanjura was born circa 1989, in Fort Portal, Kabarole District, in the Western Region of Uganda.
 She is the third-born, in a family of seven siblings.
 Her parents separated when the children were still young; the children grew up with their father and visited their mother during school holidays.
 Her father, Samson Muhenda, a schoolteacher, served as deputy headmaster at Nyakasura School.

-Doreen attended primary school locally.
+Nyanjura attended primary school locally.
 In 2003 she transferred to Kyebambe Girls' Secondary School, in Fort Portal, where she completed her O-Level studies and obtained her Uganda Certificate of Education.
 For her A-Level education, she attended Masheruka Girls School, at that time in Bushenyi District, but now in Sheema District.
 At Musheruka Girls School, she graduated with a Uganda Advanced Certificate of Education.
 In 2009, she was admitted to Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor in Tourism, three years later.
 As of December 2018, she was enrolled in the postgraduate degree program of Master of Arts in Public policy, at Makerere University.

 Political career

-Doreen's political activism started in 2001 when she was 12 years old.
+Her political activism started in 2001 when she was 12 years old.
 She felt that presidential candidate Kiiza Besigye was not afforded a fair playing field to present and explain his manifesto.
 Since she was too young to vote, she asked her father to vote for Besigye.

 She continued her activism in secondary school, participating in a student protest against certain school prefects and bad school food at Kyebambe Girls' School.
 At Masheruka Girls School, she was elected chairperson of the school council.
 This gave her confidence in her leadership skills and emboldened her to be more active in the opposition political party, Forum for Democratic Change (FDC).

 At university, she continued her activism and mobilization for FDC.
 She was appointed vice president of Makerere University Guild, and organized and or participated in a number of student demonstrations on campus.
 Her activism drew the attention of the FDC party leaders.

 In 2012, she was arrested for co-writing a book "Is It a Fundamental Change?".
 The book was critical of the ruling political party, National Resistance Movement.
 Arrested with her was the book's co-writer, Ibrahim Bagaya Kisubi.
 The trial fizzled, but the accused spent time on remand at Luzira Maximum Security Prison.